 License

-Both Super Productivity and Wakapi have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Super Productivity appears to have several advantages over Wakapi, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Super Productivity has been in development longer, starting 10 years ago, compared to Wakapi which began 7 years ago.
 This 2.4-year head start suggests Super Productivity may have more mature features and established processes.